 Osmosis refers to the passage of water solution from outside the cells across the semi-permeable membrane into a region of higher solute concentration.
-When the solvent molecules in the fluid given to your cat are the same concentration (osmolarity) as that of the cells, the balance of water in and out of the cells is is equal.
-This is known as isotonic (see below for more information).
+When the solvent molecules are the same concentration (osmolarity) as that of the cells, the balance of water in and out of the cells is equal (isotonic).

 Fluid therapy must be tailored to each individual cat and will be continually re-evaluated.
-The choice of fluid has many factors including the underlying disease being treated, the severity of symptoms, size and weight of the cat, the volume required, the rate of administration, where the fluid needs to go (intracellular or extracellular), the cat’s acid-base, electrolyte abnormalities.
+The choice of fluid has many factors which include the underlying disease, the severity of symptoms, size and weight of the cat, the volume required, the rate of administration, where the fluid needs to go (intracellular or extracellular), the cat’s acid-base, electrolyte abnormalities.

 The general principals of fluid therapy are to treat:

 Dehydration and hypovolemia are the most common indications for fluid therapy.
 Hypovolemia refers to fluid loss from the intravascular space, which results in perfusion, a decrease in the delivery of the blood to a capillary bed.
 Blood loss and shock are a common cause of hypovolemia, and fluid therapy can help the remaining red blood cells deliver oxygen to the tissues.
 Dehydration is a loss of fluid from the extracellular fluid.